 Summer Internship Program in the Biologic/Medical Sciences

 Interns spend six to eight weeks (the dates of the program vary from year to year) at Sansum Diabetes Research Institute.
-Interns (1) shadow research institute and community physicians practicing in various fields of medicine up to four days per week (2) work on an assigned project contributing to the research or community outreach goals of the institute, (3) attend research program presentations by staff and visiting scientists, and (4) learn to critically review pertinent literature.
-There are weekly education sessions on diabetes mellitus, its treatment and complications, the physiology of the pancreas and various organ systems affected by diabetes.
-Interns receive instruction in many aspects of clinical research including writing, analyzing, and presenting their research results.
+Interns (1) shadow Research Institute and community physicians practicing in various fields of medicine, (2) work on an assigned project contributing to the research or community outreach goals of the institute, (3) attend research program presentations by staff and visiting scientists, and (4) learn to critically review pertinent literature.
+There are weekly education sessions on diabetes mellitus and its treatment and complications.
+Interns receive instruction in many aspects of clinical research including writing, analyzing and presenting research results.

-Students with an interest or goal of a career in medicine or the biologic sciences are encouraged to apply.
+Students with an interest or goal of a medical research or clinical career are encouraged to apply.
 The successful applicant will have completed at least two years of college, preferably in a biomedical or pre-medical major.
 The ability to speak Spanish is helpful, but not required.
-We attempt to assist with housing but final responsibility for housing and travel expenses rests with the intern.
+Interns are responsible for housing and travel expenses.
 The post-mark or electronic-receipt deadline for submission of an application, including letters of recommendation, is April 1st.